dotnet/docs/docs/core/deploying/single-file/overview.md

 ### Native libraries

 Only managed DLLs are bundled with the app into a single executable.
 When the app starts, the managed DLLs are extracted and loaded in memory, avoiding the extraction to a folder.
-This approach means that the managed binaries are embedded in the single file bundle, but the native binaries of the core runtime itself are separate files.
+With this approach, the managed binaries are embedded in the single file bundle, but the native binaries of the core runtime itself are separate files.

 To embed those files for extraction and get one output file, set the property `IncludeNativeLibrariesForSelfExtract` to `true`.
-For more information about extraction, see [Including native libraries](#include-native-libraries).

 Specifying `IncludeAllContentForSelfExtract` extracts all files, including the managed assemblies, before running the executable.
 This may be helpful for rare application compatibility problems.

- [!NOTE]
+ [!IMPORTANT]
 > If extraction is used, the files are extracted to disk before the app starts:
 >
-> - If environment variable `DOTNET_BUNDLE_EXTRACT_BASE_DIR` is set to a path, the files are extracted to a directory under that path.
+> - If the `DOTNET_BUNDLE_EXTRACT_BASE_DIR` environment variable is set to a path, the files are extracted to a directory under that path.
-> - Otherwise, if running on Linux or MacOS, the files are extracted to a directory under `$HOME/.net`.
+> - Otherwise, if running on Linux or macOS, the files are extracted to a directory under `$HOME/.net`.
 > - If running on Windows, the files are extracted to a directory under `%TEMP%/.net`.
 >
-> To prevent tampering, these directories should not be writable by users or services with different privileges.
-Don't use _/tmp_ or _/var/tmp_ on most Linux and MacOS systems.
+> To prevent tampering, these directories shouldn't be writable by users or services with different privileges.
+Don't use _/tmp_ or _/var/tmp_ on most Linux and macOS systems.

 > [!NOTE]
-> In some Linux environments, such as under `systemd`, the default extraction does not work because `$HOME` is not defined.
-In such cases, we recommend that you set `$DOTNET_BUNDLE_EXTRACT_BASE_DIR` explicitly.
+> In some Linux environments, such as under `systemd`, the default extraction doesn't work because `$HOME` isn't defined.
+In such cases, it's recommended that you set `$DOTNET_BUNDLE_EXTRACT_BASE_DIR` explicitly.
 >
-> For `systemd`, a good alternative seems to be defining `DOTNET_BUNDLE_EXTRACT_BASE_DIR` in your service's unit file as `%h/.net`, which `systemd` expands correctly to `$HOME/.net` for the account running the service.
+> For `systemd`, a good alternative is to define `DOTNET_BUNDLE_EXTRACT_BASE_DIR` in your service's unit file as `%h/.net`, which `systemd` expands correctly to `$HOME/.net` for the account running the service.
 >
 > ```text
 > [Service]